cardano-foundation/developer-portal/docs/integrate-cardano/listening-for-payments-cli.md

 addr_test1vpfkp665a6wn7nxvjql5vdn5g5a94tc22njf4lf98afk6tgnz5ge4
 ```

-Now simply send atleast `1,000,000 lovelace` to this **wallet address** or request some `test ADA` funds from the [Cardano Testnet Faucet](../integrate-cardano/testnet-faucet).
+Now simply send atleast `1,000,000 lovelace` to this **wallet address** or request some `test ada` funds from the [Cardano Testnet Faucet](../integrate-cardano/testnet-faucet).
 Once complete, we can now run the code again and we should see a succesful result this time.

 <Tabs
   defaultValue="js"